My Great Grandmother Julie

 I was a college senior at Shaw University and Miss Hazel Scott asked me to

-runner up to Miss Shaw University, the University Queen, and I rode in
+runner up to Miss Shaw University, the University Queen.

 Miss Hazel Scott